sanctum-black/blog/computer-science/10-advanced-programming-techniques/10-advanced-programming-techniques.md

 # What to expect
 There are simple techniques such as code refactoring, modularization, and anonymous functions to instantly improve our code.
 However, this segment will introduce advanced programming concepts.
 Consequently, it'll be best to have some previous knowledge of functional programming and, ideally, Scala, Haskell, or a similar language.

-We will not include any installation process for Scala or Python since this is out of the scope of this segment (*a full Scala 3 installation along with sbt and a preferred IDE is assumed*).
+We will not include any installation processes since this is out of the scope of this segment (*a full Scala 3 installation along with sbt and a preferred IDE is assumed*).
 We will also not discuss basic principles such as syntax and compiling since this is also out of the scope of this segment.
-Instead, we'll introduce ten techniques and explain why they're useful, go over each one in detail, provide a set of examples in Scala & Python, depending on the implementation, and provide some recommendations for using each technique, as well as use cases and best practices.
+Instead, we'll introduce ten techniques and explain why they're useful, go over each one in detail, provide a set of examples in Scala, depending on the implementation, and provide some recommendations for using each technique, as well as use cases and best practices.

 ---